HeatherRemacle/exchangelabops/pages/patterns/platform-&-solution-patterns.md

 As a member of the business unit working on a new initiative, I need to have a secure document storage site that my team and our partners can access over the web so that we can collaborate on documents for our project.

 #### Context:
-Teams delivering a time boxed initiative create office documents of many common types including spreadsheets, presentations, word and PDF documents.
+Teams delivering a time boxed initiative create office documents including spreadsheets, presentations, word, and PDF documents.
 Being able to organize the document structure allows for efficient team collaboration.

 #### Scenario:
 Your initiative requires a central repository of project related documents, lists and team contacts.
 Files should only be viewable to those who have been granted access to specific folders.
 In order to ensure that changes can be rolled back a versioning feature is required.
 The platform should include an all-of-site search capability.
 The site will have a diverse set of government users but may also allow access to external authenticated users.

 #### Solution:
 Before deciding on a completely self serve approach to team based document management engage the IMB SharePoint consulting services team who will examine your requirements and guide site design, configuration and development.
-SharePoint is a flexible environment and includes a team site collaboration template.
+SharePoint is a flexible environment that includes a team site collaboration template which supports IDIR and BCEID user accounts.
--	SharePoint projects should be requested through the [IMB Project Submission form](https://citz.sp.gov.bc.ca/sites/CSD/IMB/PBS/_layouts/15/WopiFrame.aspx?sourcedoc=%7bBF193C7D-E566-494C-A3CD-0795935672CF%7d&file=Project%20submission%20form_updated2018.xlsx&action=default){:target="_blank"}.
+-	SharePoint projects should be requested through the [IMB Project Submission form](https://citz.sp.gov.bc.ca/sites/CSD/IMB/PBS/_layouts/15/WopiFrame.aspx?sourcedoc=%7bBF193C7D-E566-494C-A3CD-0795935672CF%7d&file=Project%20submission%20form_updated2018.xlsx&action=default){:target="_blank"}
--	Operational services are requested through [CITZ SharePoint Support](mailto:citz_sp_support@gov.bc.ca).
+-	Operational services are requested through [CITZ SharePoint Support](mailto:citz_sp_support@gov.bc.ca)
--	For additional information on the SharePoint service offering visit the [IMB Hub](https://intranet.gov.bc.ca/thehub/tools-and-resources/imb-service-catalogue/application-management-services/sharepoint){:target="_blank"}.
+-	For additional information on the SharePoint service offering visit the [IMB Hub](https://intranet.gov.bc.ca/thehub/tools-and-resources/imb-service-catalogue/application-management-services/sharepoint){:target="_blank"}

 #### Additional information:
 - [IMB Hub SharePoint resource](https://intranet.gov.bc.ca/thehub/tools-and-resources/information-security-privacy-records-management/info-records-management/sharepoint){:target="_blank"}